Damaged Skin Barrier Guide

 What Is Damaged Skin Barrier?

-Damaged skin barrier describes a condition where the skin’s protective outer layer is structurally weakened, making it less effective at retaining moisture and defending against external stressors.
-This often results in persistent tightness, redness, sensitivity, or discomfort that does not fully improve with hydration alone.
-Unlike dry or dehydrated skin, barrier damage is primarily a structural issue involving lipid depletion and impaired recovery.
+Damaged skin barrier describes a state where the stratum corneum and its lipid matrix are structurally weakened.
+The skin becomes less effective at retaining moisture and defending against external stressors, leading to persistent tightness, redness, stinging, and reactivity that does not fully resolve with hydration alone.
+Compared with “dry/dehydrated skin,” barrier damage is more specifically about lipid depletion, inflammation loops, and slowed recovery.

 Key Korean Ingredients for Damaged Skin Barrier